msowers72/Workout-Tracker/README.md

 * STEP 4: Download the inquier package and node-modules
 * STEP 5: Create your index.js file and create the code required to generate the README
 * STEP 6: Generate the README from the terminal

-## Usage
-The application will be used to generate a professional README for various projects

 ## Licenses
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)